hrescak/MHCameraRoll/README.md

 MHCameraRoll
 ============

-A wrapper somewhat simlifying work with camera roll on iOS
+A wrapper somewhat simlifying work with camera roll on iOS.
+Usage and example coming soon.